-\cite{corke2010environmental} review environmental and agricultural applications utilizing wireless sensor networks. \cite{camilli2010bright} conduct an overview of advanced platforms, power generation, communications, and sensing technologies specifically for marine environmental monitoring.
-An environmental monitoring survey paper (\cite{dunbabin2012robots}) provides an introduction to various sensor types, sensor network platforms, and commonly employed technologies for measuring environmentally relevant variables. \cite{lattanzi2017review} publish a recent survey on robotic infrastructure inspection.
-Challenges examined in the infrastructure inspection literature include the design of inspection robots, trajectory planning, and handling GPS-denied environments.
-Precision agriculture (\cite{r2018research,vougioukas2019agricultural,sparrow2021robots,oliveira2021advances,basiri2022survey}) has recently gained significant attention in the field of robotics.
-Its objective is to monitor and enhance crop health on a farm by utilizing multiple sources in a more efficient manner. \cite{murphy2016disaster} present robot designs, concepts, and open issues in search and rescue for disaster scenarios. \cite{liu2013robotic} introduce control methods in robotic urban search and rescue, while a survey paper by \cite{queralta2020collaborative} focuses on multi-robot systems for search and rescue.
+We compile related survey papers that discuss autonomous monitoring applications. \citet{corke2010environmental} review environmental and agricultural applications utilizing wireless sensor networks. \citet{camilli2010bright} conduct an overview of advanced platforms, power generation, communications, and sensing technologies for marine environmental monitoring.
+An environmental monitoring survey paper (\cite{dunbabin2012robots}) introduces various sensor types, sensor network platforms, and commonly used technologies for measuring environmental variables. \citet{lattanzi2017review} present a recent survey on robotic infrastructure inspection.
+Challenges in the infrastructure inspection include the design of inspection robots, trajectory planning, and handling GPS-denied environments.
+Precision agriculture (\cite{r2018research,vougioukas2019agricultural,sparrow2021robots,oliveira2021advances,basiri2022survey}) has recently gained significant attention in robotics, with an objective to monitor and enhance crop health by utilizing multiple sources in a more efficient manner. \citet{murphy2016disaster} summarize robot designs, concepts, and open issues in search and rescue for disaster scenarios. \citet{liu2013robotic} introduce control methods in robotic urban search and rescue, while a survey paper by \citet{queralta2020collaborative} focuses on multi-robot systems for search and rescue.

-In contrast to the aforementioned survey papers that focus on specific applications, our emphasis is on providing a comprehensive algorithmic recipe for a wide range of environmental monitoring tasks.
-This will serve as a guideline for identifying the appropriate decision-making challenges, assumptions, and algorithmic considerations applicable to various applications.
+In contrast to the aforementioned survey papers that focus on specific applications, our goal is to offer a comprehensive algorithmic framework for a broad spectrum of environmental monitoring tasks.
+Our paper will serve as a guideline for identifying appropriate decision-making challenges, assumptions, and algorithmic considerations for various applications.